 In 2005, Donald’s partners Todd Holder & David Painter approached him wanting to purchase more interest in the company.
-After lots of discussion, Donald decided it was best to either purchase their interest in Money Management Services, Inc. or sale them their portion.
-The later was achieved in September 2005.
+After lots of discussion, Donald decided it was best to either purchase their interest in Money Management Services, Inc. or sell them their portion.
+The latter was achieved in September 2005.
 Later in early 2007 it was mutually agreed they could form their own company and leave Money Management Services, Inc. All the employee but one decided to stay with Money Management Services, Inc.

 Today the Rice’s run a unique company with two of their children, Audrea Rice Robbins and Andrew (Andy) Rice.
 Their youngest daughter, Aonya Rice Gray decided to go into the medical field as an Occupational Therapist and currently works at Children’s Hospital.
 Today the Rice’s still enjoy their work and seeing their clients.
 But nothing compares to the love of their 9 grandchildren.